Every once in a while you can end up with a headache and think no big deal, I’ll just sleep it off…

 Now when we talk about sensitive and trigger foods we can get into an amazing discussion about the gut-brain connection and how the health of our gut is directly proportional to the health of our brain.

-But that is beyond the scope of this article and if you’d like to learn how food triggers can make or break your head healing program, click here to join our food triggers guide.
+But that is beyond the scope of this article as it would take 5000 words to cover and if you’d like to learn how food triggers can make or break your head healing program, click here to join our food triggers guide

 To make it simple we can cover what are called the common 10 trigger foods.